urbanism3dot0/urbanism3dot0/Urbanism3.0 Collective.md

 Urbanism 3.0 introduces a fundamentally new class of cities that are connected to cryptoeconomic organisms — decentralized, entities that exist entirely in cyberspace.
 Pairing is achieved and maintained by a combination of cryptography, economics, and social consensus.<br><br>

-Urbanism 3.0 does this by providing the ultimate abstract foundational layer for cities built on top of a programmable blockchain: A  platform where we can program protocols and decentralized applications that require distributed consensus among citizens allowing anyone to create and test their own arbitrary rules for the cities of the future. <br><br>
+Urbanism 3.0 does this by providing the ultimate abstract foundational layer for cities built on top of a programmable blockchain: A  platform where we can program protocols and decentralized applications to connect the physical and the cybers space, allowing communities to collectively form the cities of the future. <br><br>
 In general, there are three categories of applications on top of Urbanism 3.0:

 The first category makes possible a model of common resources ecosystems, in three types of environments, the cyber, the urban and the Earth's, where citizens, both individually and collectively own, govern, and make the most of their common resources.
 To do this we create programmatically a digital asset on-blockchain and assign it, through a protocol, to a property right of a public good.
 With this process we create a "pair" of a property right with a digital asset.
 All types of common resources and property rights can be organised as pairs.
 Possible Pools of pairs include: the public space, urban infrastructure such as roads, public utility corporation for energy production, and ofcourse the commons.
 Pairs can be traded with decentralized Autonomous Market Maker enabling novel forms of assets and governance of the commons.